ninabrenes/ai-for-normal-people/README.md

 ## about this guide

+ai is changing how we work, learn, and solve problems. this guide takes you from ai anxiety to ai competence without the technical jargon or overwhelming complexity.

-whether you found this through my newsletter [ninagpt: field notes from my ai journey](https://ninaverse.kit.com/36228eea47) or stumbled upon it here on github, this guide will take you from ai anxiety to ai competence.
+whether you found this through my newsletter [ninagpt: field notes from my ai journey](https://ninaverse.kit.com/36228eea47) or stumbled upon it here on github, you'll learn to use ai confidently and effectively.

-this is version 1.0 - i'll be updating it as ai evolves and as i learn new things.
+this is version 1.0 - i'll update it as ai evolves and as i learn new things.

+## who this is for

+→ non-technical people who want practical ai skills for work and life
+→ anyone feeling overwhelmed by ai hype and tools
+→ professionals, parents, students, and lifelong learners
+→ people who want to use ai while staying human-centered

 ## who am i?